Last Updated: August 18, 2024

 United States of America

 Henry Kissinger was an American diplomat and political scientist who had a net worth of $50 million at the time of his death.
-Henry Kissinger was born on May 27, 1923 and died on November 29, 2023 at the age of 100.
+Henry Kissinger died on November 29, 2023, at the age of 100.
 Kissinger would later claim that he was in debt when he left government in the late 1970s.

-As we detail later in this article, very soon after re-entering private life, Henry signed multi-million-dollar book advances, worth tens of millions in today's dollars, began earning $1 million a year to be a correspondent for NBC, embarked on a highly-lucrative life-long public speaking career at sometimes astronomical fees and eventually served various private companies in different capacities.
-Even late in life he was earning huge speaking fees and multi-million-dollar contracts to assist businesses.
-He consulted for many businesses including Goldman Sachs and Disney.
-He served on the board of directors of Twentieth Century Fox, CBS and American Express.
-Even late into life he could earn millions for his advisory work.
-For example, in 2009 he was paid $5 million to help the multinational mining company Rio Tinto distance itself from espionage and bribery allegations.
-At the time he was 86.
-And in just the weeks leading up to his death, Henry was reportedly approached about joining the board of directors of OpenAI, the artificial intelligence firm behind Chat-GPT.
+As we detail later in this article, very soon after re-entering private life, Henry signed multi-million-dollar book advances worth tens of millions in today's dollars, began earning $1 million a year to be a correspondent for NBC, embarked on a highly lucrative life-long public speaking career at sometimes astronomical fees and eventually served various private companies in different capacities.
+Even late in life Kissinger was earning huge speaking fees and multi-million-dollar contracts to assist businesses.
+He consulted for many businesses, including Goldman Sachs and Disney.
+He served on the board of directors of Twentieth Century Fox, CBS, and American Express.
+Even late in life, he could earn millions for his advisory work.
+For example, in 2009, he was paid $5 million to help the multinational mining company Rio Tinto distance itself from espionage and bribery allegations.
+At the time, Henry was 86.
+In just the weeks leading up to his death, he was reportedly approached about joining the board of directors of OpenAI, the artificial intelligence firm behind Chat-GPT.
 He apparently declined due to health reasons and died just two weeks later.

 Although he was undoubtedly an influential and innovative figure in US politics, many observers and scholars see him as a highly controversial figure.
 Some even consider him a war criminal.
 After leaving political office, Kissinger continued to have a considerable impact on global politics by establishing an international geopolitical consulting firm.
 Some of his firm's most prominent clients include major multinational corporations.
 While it is true that he is a polarizing figure, one thing is certain: Henry Kissinger provided results.